Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Experiments

-\textbf{Few-shot transfer.} Next, we evaluate the controllers in the few-shot setting, where the models are pretrained on RoboNet and finetuned on $\sim$400 videos of the WidowX200.
-As seen in Table \ref{tab:few_shot_control_eval}, RA/RA significantly outperforms the baseline controller.
-Due to the baseline model's inability to model object dynamics aside from the the largest object, as mentioned in Section \ref{sec:pred-exp}, the baseline controller succeeds only on pushes with the largest object.The RA model adequately models object dynamics for all object types, and is able to succeed at least once for each object.
+\textbf{$\triangleright$ Few-shot transfer.} In this setting, dynamics models are pretrained on RoboNet and finetuned on $\sim$400 videos of the WidowX200.
+As Table \ref{tab:few_shot_control_eval} shows, RA/RA significantly outperforms the baseline controller.
+Due to the baseline's inability to model object dynamics aside from the largest object, it succeeds only on pushes with the largest object.
+The RA model adequately models object dynamics for all object types, and is able to succeed at least once for each object (see Supp.~\ref{supp:control_exp_details} for object details).

-\textbf{Imitating human goal images.} Finally, we evaluate the robot-aware cost's effectiveness on achieving goal images with a human arm.
-Videos are on the project website.
-We collect five goal images by recording human pushing demonstrations, and use the last image from each video as the goal image as seen in Figure~\ref{fig:human_goal}.
-Human masks are annotated using Label Studio \cite{tkachenko2020label}.
-We run RA/RA and RA/Pixel controllers, which differ only in the planning cost.
-RA/RA achieves all goal images, whereas RA/Pixel fails on all goal images.